marqo-ai/shopify-marqo-connector/README.md

    - URL: `https://your-domain.com/webhooks/products/delete`
    - Webhook API version: 2024-01

-5. For each webhook, make sure to:
+5. Set the webhook secret
-   - Copy the webhook secret
+   - For one of the webhooks, copy the webhook secret
    - Add it to your `.env` file as `SHOPIFY_WEBHOOK_SECRET`
    - Ensure your server is accessible at the webhook URLs